 The older waiter patiently waits for the customer to finish knowing the customer’s home was just like his, dark, empty and vacant.
 Impatiently the young waiter leaves.
 The older waiter stays behind with the customer well into the morning.
 The older waiter had so much patience because he saw himself in the customer.

 We don’t need to grow this first with people whom we don’t know we can first start off with people at home.
 Perhaps the younger waiter needed to get home to his family because he had empathy for them.
-Perhaps his attention was toward his family because he knew his family’s struggle and wanted to be there with and for his family.
+Perhaps his attention was toward his family because he knew his family’s struggle and wanted to be there with and for them.